FailAcademy/learning/wdp-vancouver/_lessons/week-01/02-intro-to-css.md

 ## Exercise 4

-Time to start floating some content!

-Team up with a partner and go through the design comp to figure out where you'll need to apply floats to execute the design.

-Work together to rough out the CSS that will float these elements.
-We'll reconvene as a class and share our solutions.

-And don't forget to add a clearfix class!

----

-## Exercise 5

 There are two components to this exercise&mdash;adding some colour, and beginning to add background images.

 Change the colour of the links and the orange headings to `#e2574c`.